 The club’s new layout was officially named ‘McEvoy Junction’ on Saturday, 31st October at 2.30 pm in the Club’s Rooms.
 Peter’s family was in attendance and many club members were in attendance.
 The new layout, ‘Baldwin Park’ and ‘Charlestown’ were all operating, all without any glitches.
 Read all about the event at CMRCI Bulletin November 2020.

 CMRCI COMMUNITY INVOLVEMENT PROGRAM

-The CMRCI undertakes visits to retirement homes mainly to provide entertainment and an element of interest to the residents.
-We also take our layouts to church and school fetes, markets, etc, again to provide a form of entertainment, but also to arouse and increase public interest in the hobby.
-Providing information to potential members is also an aim, albeit secondary.
+The CMRCI undertakes visits to retirement homes in order to provide entertainment and an element of interest in model trains to their residents.
+We also take our layouts to church and school fetes and other public venues; again to provide a form of entertainment, but also to arouse an increase public interest in the hobby.
+Providing information about our club to potential members is also an aim, albeit secondary.

 Members showing off our wares at a local retirement village.

 CMRCI has produced a children’s U-Drive layout, named Charlestown in in honour of, and to remember our long time member and friend Charles Schuster, who passed away in 2017.
 Charlestown was formally launched at the Club’s Expo on 24 March 2018 by Janet Schuster and Ms Suzanne Orr MLA representing the ACT Government who provided the grant that enabled construction of Charlestown.